ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: toc-services="eventstreams"}
 {: toc-completion-time="60m"}

 This tutorial guides you through the steps to start using {{site.data.keyword.messagehub}} quickly by provisioning an instance, creating a topic and a credential then producing and consuming data.
-Additionally, you'll learn how to connect {{site.data.keyword.monitoringshort}} and {{site.data.keyword.at_full}} and optionally how to use Kafka Connect or kSQLdb.
+Additionally, you'll learn how to connect {{site.data.keyword.mon_full_notm}} and {{site.data.keyword.at_full}} and optionally how to use Kafka Connect or kSQLdb.
 Finally, you'll also find out how to get help with {{site.data.keyword.messagehub}}.
 {: shortdesc}

 Complete the following steps: {: ui}